sumitmalik51/azure-synapse-analytics-workshop-400/labintro.md

 4. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

-5. Click on **Next** and follow the instructions to perform the lab.
+5. Click on **Next** from the bottom right corner and follow the instructions to perform the lab.